HomeBlogAustralian Student Visa: What To Do and What NOT To Do (From Real Cases)

 4. Do NOT Apply to a Course That Does Not Match Your Background

 If you have a degree in engineering and years of experience in that field, applying for a diploma in early childhood education requires a convincing explanation of why.
-Unexplained dramatic shifts in career direction look suspicious and weaken your GTE.
+Unexplained dramatic shifts in career direction still look suspicious under the GS requirement and will weaken your application — your GS Question 2 and Question 3 answers must make sense given your history.

 5. Do NOT Ignore a Request for Additional Documents